Airbus names new finance and operational leaders

-PARIS (Reuters) - Airbus (AIR.PA) on Wednesday named the finance director of German chipmaker Infineon Technologies (IFXGn.DE) as its next chief financial officer to replace fellow German Harald Wihelm, who is due to step down next year.
+PARIS, Nov 21 (Reuters) - Airbus on Wednesday named the finance director of German chipmaker Infineon Technologies as its next chief financial officer to replace fellow German Harald Wihelm, who is due to step down next year.

 Dominik Asam, who is also a former Siemens executive, will take over the post on April 1, 2019, it said in a statement.